FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/_index.md

     "title": "Migration prerequisites",
     "linkTitle": "Perform a manual migration",
     "weight": "220"
-}After performing a Transfer CFT{{< TransferCFT/componentshortname  >}} 3.9 installation, you should update to the most recent service pack.
+}After performing a {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/PrimaryTransferCFTversionlong  >}} installation, you should update to the most recent service pack.

-You require a new license key if you are migrating from a version 2.x Transfer CFT{{< TransferCFT/componentshortname  >}} to a version 3.x.
+You require a new license key if you are migrating from a version 2.x {{< TransferCFT/axwayvariablesComponentShortName  >}} to a version 3.x.

 ## Check the impact of new features